-- Damaged gas or electricity supplies These hazards need to be declared safe by a qualified electrician or plumber. - The structural integrity of your home and structures may be affected this needs to be declared safe by a qualified building surveyor. - Cuts from broken glass and debris are a problem Wear sturdy waterproof boots and rubber or leather gloves. - Food may be contaminated by the floodwater, or spoiled due to power failure. - Drinking water may be contaminated Do not drink any water unless you know it is safe (bottled, boiled or disinfected). - Flood water may contain sewage.
+- Damaged gas or electricity supplies These hazards need to be declared safe by a qualified electrician or plumber. - The structural integrity of your home and structures may be affected this needs to be declared safe by a qualified building surveyor. - Cuts from broken glass and debris are a problem Wear sturdy waterproof boots and rubber or leather gloves. - Food may be contaminated by the floodwater, or spoiled due to power failure. - If you have a private well/ bore or underground water tanks, your drinking water may be contaminated Do not drink any water unless you know it is safe (bottled, boiled or disinfected, see further advice over page). - Flood water may contain sewage.
 Contaminated areas must be cleaned and disinfected.
 Keep children and pets away until clean up is completed. - Wading or playing in floodwater is hazardous due to the risk of drowning and potential skin infection through open wounds coming into contact with the floodwater.
 It may also contain sewage. - If power is off and you have gas appliances, use torches or other battery operated lights instead of candles.
 Do not smoke or use matches, lighters or other open flames in case gas has collected inside. - Flooding can cause excessive mould growth, which should be cleaned up before moving back to your home. - Buildings with considerable flood damage may have damaged material containing asbestos.
 Where necessary take precautions for handling asbestos containing debris.